bfeher/BFPaperTabBarController/README.md

 self.underlineColor = [UIColor paperColorDeepPurpleA400]; // Set this to customize the color of the underline which highlights the currently selected tab.

+self.animateUnderlineBar = NO;  // YES = bar slides below tabs to the selected one.
+NO = bar appears below selected tab instantaneously.

 self.showUnderline = NO;  // YES = show the underline bar, NO = hide the underline bar.

 self.underlineThickness = 4.f;    // Set this to adjust the thickness (height) of the underline bar.
 Not that any value greater than 1 could cover up parts of the TabBarItem's title.